RhubarbPHP/Module.RestApi/docs/basics.md

 }
 ```

-Now we need to get our resource to response to http verbs.
+Now we need to get our resource to respond to HTTP verbs.
 Let's implement GET:

 ``` php
 class WeatherResource extends RestResource